A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

-In order to obtain the categorical distribution parameters, a straightforward method directly utilizes the softmax probability output as $\pi_i = \frac{\exp(h_i(x;\boldsymbol{\theta}))}{\sum_{c=1}^k\exp(h_c(x;\boldsymbol{\theta}))}$ as the predicted to indicate the uncertainty, but these methods tend to be over-confident because the softmax operation squeezes the prediction probability toward extreme values (zero or one) for the vast majority range of $h_i$ \cite{hendrycks2016baseline}.
-Following work \cite{guo2017calibration} calibrate the softmax uncertainty with \textit{temperature scaling}, which simply add one more hyper-parameter $T$ to the softmax calculation as $p = \frac{\exp(h_i(x)/T)}{\sum_{c=1}^k\exp(h_c(x)/T)}$ to overcome the overconfident outputs.
-This approach is straightforward to implement, but is still faced with the potential to be over-confident due to the lack of any constraints, and require post-hoc calibration on the temperature parameter.
+In order to obtain the categorical distribution parameters, a straightforward approach uses the softmax probability output $\pi_i = \frac{\exp(h_i(\boldsymbol{x}; \boldsymbol{\theta}))}{\sum_{c=1}^k\exp(h_c(\boldsymbol{x}; \boldsymbol{\theta}))}$ as the predicted uncertainty, but these methods tend to be over-confident because the softmax operation squeezes the prediction probability toward extreme values (zero or one) for the vast majority range of $h_i$ \cite{hendrycks2016baseline}.
+Subsequent work \cite{guo2017calibration} calibrate the softmax uncertainty with \textit{temperature scaling}, which simply adds an additional hyperparameter $T$ to the softmax calculation as $p = \frac{\exp(h_i(\boldsymbol{x})/T)}{\sum_{c=1}^k\exp(h_c(\boldsymbol{x})/T)}$ to overcome the overconfident outputs.
+This approach is straightforward to implement, but the result may still be overconfident due to a lack of constraints and requires calibration of the parameter.